 It is very often that we are rambling and our brain is too invested in our imagination that we end up mistakenly and subconsciously fabricating facts to fit the narrative of our book better.
 Sometimes we are just aloof and don’t know the whole truth.
 For that purpose, it is imperative that we really need a third person to go through our draft, fact checks everything and articulate the rambling, and make it more pleasant to read.
 The book’s main purpose is to grasp and completely captivate your reader’s attention and convince them to read further.
 The only way to do it is to keep your thoughts and words streamlined and keep the sentences more articulate.
 That’s the only way to go.
 You need a third person who clarifies your perspective and makes it sound more refined.

-Feedback and increasing the relatability:
+Feedback and increasing relatability:

 While you as the author of the book, you are the main component of the creative process.
 Your editors and the proofreaders are the review committee that you pay to get the most honest reviews and unfiltered constructive criticism.
 This criticism comes to you most professionally and comes from someone who has an elaborate career in writing and selling books.
 This person knows what sells and how it sells.
-This person also knows how important the relatability factor is to sell a book to the reader.
+This person also knows how important the relatability factor is to selling a book to the reader.
 If your reader is not able to connect or relate to your book, chances are they may only read it once, and that’s that.
 If you are able to build a connection with your reader through your words, you earn a loyal fan who will keep a lookout for your latest installation and whatever you come with it.
-They would recommend you at every book club and all their friends, and probably keep your books in their lifetime collection.
+They would recommend you to every book club and all their friends, and probably keep your books in their lifetime collection.
 A skilled editor and a proofreader would help you in enhancing the relatability factor of the book and make sure that the reader finds a connection to the author.
 Rest assured, we know it is completely impossible to connect to almost every single one of your readers.
 Still, our book has to have something that someone out there can build a connection with and probably start seeing the author as an inspiration.
 Most autobiographies and motivational books do excessively great, depending entirely on their relatability factor.

 These are a couple of reasons why we at Book Writing Cube personally recommend that you need an editor and a proofreader.
 There are other various reasons to require an editor and proofreader as a self-published author.
 At the same time, there is no single reason why you should not get one.